CirineS/Project-Ensuring-Quality-Releases/README.md

 # Ensuring Quality Releases - Project

-This project focuses on leveraging industry-leading tools, particularly Microsoft Azure, to establish a robust pipeline for creating disposable test environments, running automated tests effortlessly, and ensuring the quality of software releases.
+The primary objective of this project is to harness industry-leading tools, specifically Microsoft Azure, to construct a resilient pipeline.
+This pipeline is designed to create temporary test environments, seamlessly execute automated tests, and guarantee the quality of software releases.

 ## Overview